 KinderCare Early Foundations® Preschool Program

 As preschoolers gain more self-esteem, they feel ready to take on the world.
-Our Early Foundations Preschool program enhances that confidence by providing activities to help three- and four-year-old children become problem solvers and develop a love of lifelong learning.
+Our Early Foundations Preschool curriculum enhances that confidence by providing activities to help three- and four-year-old children become problem solvers and develop a love of lifelong learning.

 Through independent exploration, structured activities, and hands-on learning, children develop a variety of skills and knowledge in areas like early literacy, mathematics, science, Spanish and social skills.